The Racket (1951 film): Plot

 The plot is very close to the original play and the 1928 movie.
 Racketeer and mobster Nick Scanlon has managed to buy several of the local government and law-enforcement officials of a large midwestern American city.
 However, he can't seem to touch the incorruptible police captain Tom McQuigg, who refuses all attempts at bribery.
 The city's prosecuting attorney, Welsh, and a state police detective, Turk, are crooked and make McQuigg's job as an honest officer nearly impossible.
+Then Higgins, a corrupted deputy prosecutor, falls victim to a mob hit.

 McQuigg persuades sexy nightclub singer Irene Hayes to testify against Scanlon, which marks her for death.
-McQuigg not only wants to nail Scanlon, but also stop all the mob corruption in the city –- without getting himself or his witness killed.
+McQuigg not only wants to nail Scanlon, but also stop all the mob corruption in the city – without getting himself or his witness killed.
 A bomb explodes near McQuigg's home, frightening his wife, Mary.

 Honest cop Bob Johnson is helpful to McQuigg, as is reporter Dave Ames, who has a romantic interest in Irene.
-At the police precinct one night, Scanlon walks in alone demanding to see Irene, who is being held in protective custody, and kills Johnson in cold blood.
+At the police precinct one night, Scanlon walks in alone demanding to see Irene, who is being held in protective custody, and kills Johnson in a fight.
 After a car chase, Scanlon is arrested.
 McQuigg ignores the gangster's lawyer, ripping up his writ of habeas corpus.
 McQuigg has the gun that killed Johnson, which has Scanlon's fingerprints on it.

 Welsh and Turk make a phone call to Scanlon's unseen mob boss for instructions.
 They end up telling Scanlon he must remain locked up until after the next election, angering the gangster, who threatens to tell all.
 Welsh and Turk then gesture toward a window and silently coax Scanlon to make a run for it.

 Scanlon gets his hands on the murder weapon, but it's been emptied of bullets by McQuigg, who had foreseen everything Scanlon would try.
 Scanlon is shot dead by Turk, who is taken into a room with Welsh by investigators bringing subpoenas.

 Irene leaves with Dave, indicating her interest in him.
 McQuigg goes home with his wife after a long day, aware that tomorrow will probably be just as busy.